11 Gorgeous Places in India That Have to Be Seen to Be Believed

 If ever we were challenged to name a country more diverse than India, we’d have a tough time.
 Few places, if any, rival the sheer amount of traditions, cuisines, landscapes, and religions found within India’s borders, from the high Himalayas in the north to the desert sands of the west to the palm tree-fringed rivers and islands of the south.
 Here, 11 awe-inspiring destinations that showcase the beauty and wonder of this vast, complex, and spiritual country.

-Rajasthan’s desert capital is affectionately known as the “Pink City” owning to the pink walls of its fortresses and palaces, though that wasn’t always the case.
-In preparation for the visit of Print Albert and Queen Victoria in 1876, Maharaja Ram Singh of Jaipur painted the entire city pink—the color representing hospitality—in preparation.
+Rajasthan’s desert capital is affectionately known as the “Pink City” due to the pink walls of its fortresses and palaces, though that wasn’t always the case.
+In preparation for the visit of Prince Albert and Queen Victoria in 1876, Maharaja Ram Singh of Jaipur painted the entire city pink—the color representing hospitality—in preparation.
 Residents continue the tradition.
-One cannot pass through without paying a visit to the 16th-century hilltop Amber Fort, the City Palace, and the red sandstone Hawa Mahal—also known as the Palace of the Winds—whose window-filled high wall allowed royal females to watch the street below unseen.
+One cannot pass through without paying a visit to the 16th-century hilltop Amber Fort, the City Palace, or the red sandstone Hawa Mahal—also known as the Palace of the Winds—whose window-filled high wall allowed royal females to watch the street below unseen.

 “The jewel in the crown of Kashmir,” as you might now guess, is the place to see in Kashmir valley.
-At Dal Lake, the tuk-tuk life of India’s frenetic cities is traded for slow cruises along the water in traditional wooden shikaras (similar to a canoe), where fishermen paddle their way to and from ornate houseboats lining the shore and the lake’s famous floating market to peddle just-picked fruit and vegetables or flowers.
-Another landmark is the Shalimar Bagh, on the lake’s right bank—lauded as the finest Mughal garden in all of India.
+At Dal Lake, the tuk-tuk life of India’s frenetic cities is traded for slow cruises along the water in traditional wooden shikaras (similar to a canoe).
+Fishermen use these to paddle their way to and from ornate houseboats lining the shore and the lake’s famous floating market to peddle just-picked fruit and vegetables or flowers.
+Another landmark is the Shalimar Bagh, on the lake’s right bank, which is lauded as the finest Mughal garden in all of India.

 This tropical state in southern India is growing in popularity, though we still find it hard to understand why it hasn’t always topped travelers’ bucket lists.
 The best of the region lies in two distinct landscapes, one being the scenic tea and spice plantations of Munnar (also loved for its camping, trekking, and wildlife spotting).
 The Tata Tea Museum is a must for tea-lovers looking for more on tea history and production.
 Kerala’s other (and arguably more famous) region is its backwaters, a network of lagoons linked by canals fringed with palm trees, stilted villages, and rice paddies.
 The easiest way to take it all in is by houseboat, which meander their way downriver and make for a seriously relaxing sojourn.